xuankimtran/docs-1/pages/katalon-studio/docs/test-case-management-with-tags.md

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-case-management-with-tags/tags-search.png)

-**Execute only Test Cases that have certain tags in a Test Suite
+**Execute Test Cases With Certain Tags in Console Mode**

-You can execute only Test Cases with tags ```tag1``` and ```tag2``` in a Test Suite by including the argument ```testCaseTags="tag1, tag2"``` to your command line.
+You can execute only the Test Cases with the `<tag1>` and `<tag2>` tags in a Test Suite by including the argument `testCaseTags="<tag1>,<tag2>"` in your command.

-Example execution log when this feature is used, assuming the Test Suite being executed has three Test Cases.
+Assuming that the Test Suite being executed has three Test Cases, below is an example:
 ```
 ----------------- TEST CASE TAGS PLUGIN START FILTERING -----------------
-Test Cases/Test Case with tag 1 and tag 2 is a test case to be run
+Test Cases/Test Case with both <tag 1> and <tag 2> are to be run
-Test Case/Test Case with tag 1 only is filftered out
+Test Case/Test Case with only <tag 1> is filftered out
-Test Case/Test Case with tag 2 only is filtered our
+Test Case/Test Case with only <tag 2> is filtered out
 ----------------- TEST CASE TAGS PLUGIN FINISH FILTERING -----------------
 ```